Madame Tutli-Putli: Plot

 Madame Tutli-Putli boards a night train with her many belongings.
-She encounters a number of eccentric characters: two men playing chess while seated in their suitcases; a small, Asian boy and his sleeping grandfather; and a famous tennis player, whose crass sexual overtures Madame Tutli Putli rejects.
+She encounters a number of eccentric characters: two men playing chess while seated in their suitcases; a small, Asian boy and his sleeping grandfather; and a famous tennis player, whose crass sexual overtures Madame Tutli-Putli rejects.
 She falls asleep and awakens to darkness.
-She quickly remembers two train robbers emitting a powerful sleeping gas into the air, then stealing the tennis player’s kidneys.
+She quickly remembers two train robbers emitting a powerful sleeping gas into the air, then stealing the tennis player's kidneys.
 Frightened, she attempts to flee.
 While running through the train towards its conductor, she notices a moth.
 She follows the moth, perhaps hoping it will lead her to an escape route, but as she follows it, it leads her to a fluorescent light within the train.
 Her fate is left unknown.

 Research and production

 The filmmakers researched the film by traveling on The Canadian, north of Lake Superior, living on the train for two weeks, collecting stories.
 The stop motion animation took them more than five years.
 Critics lauded the film for its groundbreaking stop-motion animation techniques.
 Portrait artist Jason Walker created the technique of adding composited human eyes to the stop motion puppets.
 For the lead character, actress Laurie Maher was recorded acting out the motions, but only her eyes and eyebrows were ultimately visible in the final film.

+During the production of the climactic scene, the character's pearl necklace broke and scattered across the set, which would serve as the initial inspiration for Lavis and Szczerbowski's 2025 film The Girl Who Cried Pearls (La jeune fille qui pleurait des perles).